skamansam/skamansam.github.io/src/routes/demo/+page.md

 Emoticons are supported via [emoticons](https://github.com/wooorm/emoticon/blob/HEAD/support.md).

 ## ✅ Latex Support

+>The current working version of `remark-math` is `3.0.1`, which is not the latest version, but is the only version that works well with `mdsvex`, which is what this blog uses to render markdown.

 You can write html, that contains expressions like this:  $x ^ 2 + 5$ inside them.
 As you probably know.
 You also can write expressions in display mode as follows:

 $$